Set up automations for other users

 Activate shared automations

-Since automations shared with others can execute actions on their behalf (i.e., send emails, send Slack messages, etc.), the users who had the automations shared with need to agree to the changes made and enable them on their end.
+Since automations shared with others will execute actions on their behalf (i.e., send emails, send Slack messages, etc.), the subscribed users need to agree to enable the automation for themselves and agree to any future changes made, as they won’t be alerted.

-Once users activate the automations on their end, you will see the ”Active” toggle enabled in the users section.
+Once users activate the automations on their end, you’ll see the Active toggle enabled in the users section.

 Regular users that received and activated the automations will be able to see the workflow and the executions by their own user.
 However, they won’t be able to edit, transfer, delete or duplicate the automation, as these actions will only be limited to global admins.

-If needed, admins can temporarily or permanently deactivate automations for other users.
-If the deactivation is temporary, the regular user will need to activate the automation themselves again to resume executions.
+If needed, admins can temporarily or permanently remove users from automations.
+If the removal is temporary, the regular user will need to activate the automation themselves again to resume executions.

 Execution history